SimpleHold/extension-sdk/README.md

 ```
 import * as React from 'react'
-import * as SimpleHoldSDK from 'simplehold-sdk'
+import * as SimpleHoldSDK from 'simplehold'

 const Example: React.FC = () => {
   const [address, setAddress] = React.useState<string>('')